Highpoint2000/PeakMeter/README.md

 ## Important notes:

-- Coming soon: Adapted version of the SignalMeterSmall for correct display in the Peakmeter Box
+- You can download an adapted version of the SignalMeterSmall for correct display in the peak meter box here: https://github.com/AmateurAudioDude/FM-DX-Webserver-Plugin-S-Meter

 ## History: